- 5 Best Garage Floor Epoxy Coating Reviews

 Our first entry from Rust-Oleum here is their much loved and critically acclaimed epoxy shield product.
 It’s a water based epoxy that has been specifically formulated to resist chemical spills (that are all too common in the garage).
 It’s a great product that can cover over 500 feet (which is about a 2 and a half car garage) and is low odor thanks to its water-based chemical formula.

 The light gray finish on this product is nothing short of spectacular; it creates a showroom quality finish that will rival some of the floors inside your home for beauty.
 The ExpoySheild comes with decorative metallic flakes which you can scatter around before your final top coat layer.
 It’s an effect so beautiful you may be afraid to drive your car on it.

 But of course, you can drive your car on it – it’s a super strong, super durable epoxy that is not just a beautiful face.
-(It’s not as strong as the concrete like Aerocoat above, but it’s more than up to the job).

 The EpoxyShield also comes with the anti slip additive that the first Rust-Oleum product we mentioned on this list has.
 It has the same benefits and will ensure you can rely on the flooring to keep you upright, even if you step in a chemical or water spill.

 This product doesn’t have all the additional kit you are going to need to install the flooring like the Aerocoat – but it does have all the things we would expect to see.
 It includes the epoxy, cleaner, mixing stick, metallic flakes, and the anti-slip additive.

 There isn’t much we can say about this product.
 It’s a superb all-rounder that is easy to install, long lasting, and hard working.
 If we were picky, you should watch out for the super grippy nature of the anti-slip additive if you are planning on woodworking in the garage.
 It’s difficult to sweep up sawdust because it grips to the floor.